real-numbers/RepData_PeerAssessment1/PA1_template.md

 ##     interval steps
 ## 104      835 206.2
 ```

-The maximum point stayed the same as before.
-Not surprising given the imputation method I chose.
+No change to the interval in which the maximum occurred.

+The mean, median and maximum stayed almost exactly the same.
+The apparent impact of imputing missing values using interval averages was to add more steps in the middle (10-15K per day) range, as seen on the histogram.

  ----

 ## Are there differences in activity patterns between weekdays and weekends?

-### Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

-**NOTE TO ASSESSOR: The weekend column was created during the pre-processing phase at the top of this page.**
+**NOTE TO ASSESSOR: The code to create the weekend factor is at top of this page in the preprocessing section.**

-**Rubric: Does the report contain a panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends?**
+**Rubric: There is a panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends. (with missing values imputed.)**

 ```r